 Food security is a pressing issue for indigenous communities in the Northwest Territories.
 Access to traditional food sources is threatened by factors such as climate change, and store-bought food is often expensive and out of reach for isolated communities.

 Collaboration plays an important role in fostering local food systems in the North.
-Leading to this doctoral work, I worked directly with our community partner Ecology North (EN) and alongside staff from Dechita Naowo, Yellowknives Dene First Nation (YKDFN) organizing the annual Fall Harvest Fair.
-This year’s change in location was significant as it brought Yellowknife residents together with both YKDFN communities, Ndilǫ and Dettah, on their common ground along the Yellowknife River.
-The fair has its roots in the Yellowknife gardening community and this was the fourth year that EN and Laurier collaborated with YKDFN in celebration of local food and harvest.
+Leading to this graduate work, I worked alongside staff from Dechita Naowo, Yellowknives Dene First Nation (YKDFN) organizing the annual Fall Harvest Fair.
+This year’s change in location was significant as it brought Yellowknife residents together with both YKDFN communities, Ndilo and Dettah, on their common ground along the Yellowknife River.
+The fair has its roots with the Yellowknife gardening community, and this was the fourth year that EN and WLU collaborated with YKDFN in celebration of local food and harvest.